adacayi/java_basics/src/main/java/com/sanver/basics/module/readme.md

     For example, if a method from the `java.desktop` module returns a type from the `java.xml` module, code in modules that read `java.desktop` becomes dependent on `java.xml`.
-    Without the `requires transitive` directive in `java.desktop`’s module declaration, such dependent modules will not compile unless they *explicitly* read `java.xml`.
+    Without the `requires transitive` directive in `java.desktop`’s module declaration, such dependent modules will not compile unless they *explicitly* read `java.xml` (i.e. they include a `requires java.xml` in their module declaration).

 9. `exports` and `exports…to`